-The Bush Administration does not intend to complete the ratification process.
-As a result, the Russians will not be required to eliminate their large MIRVed ICBMs, which has long been a goal of U.S. arms control policy.
-Many experts believe Russia will retire the SS-18s by the end of the decade, but, without START II in force, it could retain them longer or deploy its new SS-27 ICBM with multiple warheads.
+The Bush Administration did not complete the ratification process, and, after the United States withdrew from the ABM Treaty in June 2002, Russia announced that it would not abide by the terms of START II.
+As a result, Russia can retain its large MIRVed ICBMs.
+Some experts believe Russia will still retire the SS-18s by the end of the decade, but, without START II in force, it could retain them longer or deploy its new SS-27 ICBM with multiple warheads.
 Even though the Treaty will not enter into force, the Bush Administration plans to implement many of the reductions that would have been needed for the United States to comply with the Treaty.
 When announcing the results of its Nuclear Posture Review, the Administration indicated that it would eliminate by 2007 the 50 Peacekeeper ICBMs and 4 Trident submarines that would have been eliminated under START II.
 It will also download warheads from deployed missiles, leading to a deployed force of around 3,800 warheads by 2007.
 Congress authorized funding in the budget for the Defense Department for FY2002 to being to dismantle the 50 Peacekeeper ICBMs.
 Congress had prevented any expenditures to begin this retirement prior to START II's entry into force, but it has lifted the restriction for FY2002.
 According to Secretary of Defense Rumsfeld, the United States no longer needs these missiles and the Air Force had not provided any funds to maintain or operate them.